georgebrindeiro/map_manager_api/map_manager_api.rst

   Frames can have user-specified, arbitrary data attached.

 Link
-  A probabilistic transformation between two frames, with a type and a time stamp.
+  A probabilistic transformation between two frames, with a label and a time stamp.
-  Several links are allowed between the same two frames, provided they are of different types.
+  Several links are allowed between the same two frames.
   Links can have user-specified, arbitrary data attached.

 Estimated Frame Set